ethereum-optimism/optimism/specs/derivation.md

     recommended.
 For each retrieved blob:
   - The blob SHOULD (MUST, if the source is untrusted) be cryptographically verified against its versioned hash.
-  - If the blob has a [valid encoding][#blob-encoding], decode it into its continuous byte-string and pass that on to the next phase.
+  - If the blob has a [valid encoding](#blob-encoding), decode it into its continuous byte-string and pass that on to the next phase.
 Otherwise the blob is ignored.

 Note that batcher transactions of type blob must be processed in the same loop as other batcher